 Immigration in the USA

 USA: a nation of immigrants

 The USA was founded by immigrants from Europe.
 Most of the early immigrants were from Northern Europe.

 The first were 400,000 people from Britain.

 Many 'escaped' from religious persecution under various kings & queens.

 Many were 'indentured servants': they worked for an employer as payment for the journey to America.

 Early immigrants wanted:

-- . religious freedom

-- . a republic (no King)

-- . economic opportunity

-Most the early settlers were: White Anglo-Saxon Protestants (Northern European)

-Cheaper travel by steam ships after 1880s led to more immigrants from cent southern Europe: Italy, Greece, Pola many of whom were lews

-By 1900, some WASPs questioned if USA was becoming a 'dumping ground' for Europe's poor and unwanted (undesirables).

-IMMIGRATION

-- .
-After WWI there was a fear that communists (Reds) would take r America -Red Scare - like the revolution in Russia. - .
-Immigrants arrived from 'new' countries, some of whom had differe guages, customs etc - een .
-There were changes in society as the USA modernised traditional and the new ideas
+- . religious freedom - . a republic (no King) - . economic opportunity Most the early settlers were: White Anglo-Saxon Protestants (Northern European) Cheaper travel by steam ships after 1880s led to more immigrants from central & southern Europe: Italy, Greece, Poland, Hungary etc many of whom were Catholic & lews By 1900, some WASPs questioned if USA was becoming a 'dumping ground' for Europe's poor and unwanted (undesirables).
+IMMIGRATION - .
+After WWI there was a fear that communists (Reds) would take over America -Red Scare - like the revolution in Russia. - .
+Immigrants arrived from 'new' countries, some of whom had different languages, customs etc - .
+There were changes in society as the USA modernised, a clash between the traditional and the new ideas Immigration - .

-Immigration

-- .
 Before WWI most immigrants from Western Europe - .
 After WWI immigrants were from Eastern & Southern Europe - .
-Reasons -Push: escape persecution, low wages; poverty & famines .
-Pull: freedom; cheap land; economic opportunity live the American Dream as different because they: . spoke different languages Eastern European languages) . had different religions (Catholics, Jews, Orthodox) . had different political views (socialist, communist, anarchist) . associated with violence.
+Reasons -Push: escape persecution, low wages; poverty & famines Pull: freedom; cheap land; economic opportunity live the American Dream

+Reasons for anti immigrant feelings .
+New immigrants were seen as different because they: . spoke different languages (Eastern European languages) . had different religions (Catholics, Jews, Orthodox) . had different political views (socialist, communist, anarchist) . associated with violence. political unrest etc Consequences .
-🏠 Reasons for igrant feelings migrants were seen

-political unrest etc

-Consequences

-.
 Western Europeans preferred .
 Italian immigration down from 200,000 pa to 4,000 pa .
 Ban on immigration from Asia-Pacific countries .
 More southern Europeans left the USA in 1924 than arrived!

-🏠 Limiting in ration Emergency Immig

-- . limited numb of immigrants country in 1910.
-3% of those

-- . favoure grants

-- Weste ope

-- . limited in to 2% - ed to uropea

-🙀 John Scopes Trial 1925

-a biology teacher in Tennessee, who taught about evolution, which was banned.
-In the ey Trial' which followed Scopes was fined \$100, but most Americans thought the Christian Fundamentalists who wanted the law, were being ridiculous.
+Limiting immigration Emergency Immigration Act 1921 . limited number of immigrants to 3% of those in the country in 1910. . favoured immigrants from Western Europe Immigration Act 1924 - . limited immigration to 2% (from 3%) - . designed to stop Eastern & Southern Europeans 🙀 John Scopes Trial 1925 Was a biology teacher in Tennessee, who taught about evolution, which was banned.
+In the 'Monkey Trial' which followed Scopes was fined \$100, but most Americans thought the Christian Fundamentalists who wanted the law, were being ridiculous.
 It was the headline story in newspapers across the USA for days.